Looking for a flat or house to rent

-This document outlines some points you may wish to consider when looking for rented accommodation.
+This document outlines some of the things that you might want to consider when looking for private rented accommodation.

 Before viewing accommodation you should consider:

-Most flats, apartments or houses are advertised on accommodation websites.
+Most rooms, flats, apartments and houses to rent are advertised on accommodation websites.
 You can search for a particular type of accommodation and set up alerts for your specific requirements.

-Other sources include the accommodation sections of newspapers; advertisements in shops; college notice boards etc. Most Student Unions keep accommodation lists as well.
+Other sources include the accommodation sections of newspapers, advertisements in shops and college notice boards.
+Most student unions keep accommodation lists as well.
 You may also find available accommodation through word of mouth or 'To Let' signs on properties.

 Accommodation agencies or letting agencies are commercial organisations that help you find private rented accommodation.
 They may charge you a fee.
 Before registering with an agency, you should find out: